Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

 I prefer to use an organic approach in my gardening.
 Sprinkling coffee grounds or broken eggs shells around the base of the Dahlia plant can help keep slugs at bay.
 If you want an off-the-shelf, easy solution to use, many growers use Sluggo Plus.

-Tubers don’t sprout until they have been in the ground for at least 4 to 6 weeks, and some varieties may take up to 8 weeks.
+Tubers don’t sprout until they have been in the ground for at least 4 to 6 weeks; some varieties may take up to 8 weeks.

-This is why I prefer to start my dahlia tubers in pots, that way I know I am planting a viable dahlia tuber.
-Once the soil warms to 60 degrees, I transplant the actively growing tuber out into the garden.
+This is why I prefer to start my dahlia tubers in pots, that way, I know I am planting a viable dahlia tuber.
+Once the soil warms to 60 degrees, I transplant the actively growing tuber into the garden.

 When Do Dahlias Bloom

-Dahlias typically start blooming about 8 weeks after planting depending on the variety, usually by late July.
+Dahlias typically bloom about 8 weeks after planting, depending on the variety, usually by late July.
 By mid-August and September, the dahlia garden is in full bloom.